Blog: Chit Chat With Cancer Muggles

 And when the well-meaning nutritionist tells you just to eat more fruits, nuts, and raw veggies, and them for their email and tell them you’ll send them a copy of your Colorectal Cancer Cookbook when it’s published so they can be more helpful to the next shmo in my shoes who comes to them.

-And come to think of it, when anyone, anywhere, says JUST to describe anything about cancer, side effects, or a missing prescription that Optum forgets to autofill, gently but firmly point out that JUST is an awfully condescending term, and perhaps the word they were looking for was something.
+And come to think of it, when anyone, anywhere, says JUST to describe anything about cancer, side effects, or a missing prescription that Optum forgets to autofill, gently but firmly point out that JUST is an awfully condescending term.
+Perhaps the word they were looking for was something else.

 When they say what doesn’t kill you makes you stronger, ask them to show you their scars or the pill cases and other gear they carry in their purses to support their stronger lifestyle.